 A videonystagmography, or VNG, is a procedure to evaluate dizziness and more accurately determine if the inner ear is causing it.
-This procedure typically requires a referral by an ear, nose and throat specialist (i.e., ENT, otolaryngologist) such as our Anchorage physicians, or a neurologist or physical therapist.
+This procedure typically requires a referral by an ear, nose, and throat specialist (also known as an ENT) such as our Anchorage physicians or a neurologist or physical therapist.
 You’ll also need to have a hearing evaluation prior to the procedure.

 The procedure itself is a series of four tests, lasting about 90 minutes.
 The first test evaluates rapid eye movements, called saccades.
 Then the patient follows a target that moves smoothly and is tracked with the eyes.
 The third part is a positional test.
 In this part of the evaluation, the patient’s head is placed in various positions to monitor for nystagmus.
 Finally, calorics are evaluated.
-Calorics measures the ear’s responses to cool and warm temperatures administered by air or water.
+Caloric testing measures the ear’s responses to cool and warm temperatures administered by air or water.
+The U.S. National Library of Medicine’s MedlinePlus site offers additional helpful information about the procedure on its videonystagmography page.